abhi3700/My_Learning_System_Design/tech-stacks/system_design/README.md

       ![](../../img/jwt_header.png)
     - <u>payload</u>: pulls the data stored corresponding to the username/hashed_password (in server DB).
 Looks like this -
       ![](../../img/jwt_payload.png)
     - <u>signature</u>: `HMACSHA256 of (encoded header + encoded payload, secret key)` The secret key can be based on symmetric/assymetric encryption method.
-The secret/private key has to be stored securely on sever side.
+The secret/private key has to be stored securely on server side.
 Looks like this:
       ![](../../img/jwt_signature.png)

   - **Token**: all 3 components are combined to form JWT.
 The token generation